September 19 – November 28, 2022

 Beginner Belly Dance is open to people of various fitness levels and all ages from teens to seniors.
 No prior dance experience is necessary.

-Registration is through DECA by clicking the button below, choosing Belly Dance, and filling out the form.
+Registration is through DECA by clicking the button below, choosing Belly Dance – Beginner, and completing info and payment.
 Contact firstname.lastname@example.org if you have issues with registration.

 What to Wear and Bring to Class